Understanding Nutrition For Functional Fitness

 When designing a nutrition plan for any sport, you need to asses its energy demands, energy systems used, type, volume of training and obviously the individual.
 From this you can apply what nutrition interventions will most suit that particular sport and person.
 This is usually relatively straight forward as there is plenty of research to guide you in the right direction.
-Not so much for competitive fitness.
+Not so much for functional fitness.
 There is currently very limited data specific to the sport and its uniqueness make it a little tricky to draw data from other intermittent sports and research methods.

 However, by understanding the different aspects of the different types of WOD's, we can make some sound assumptions and build a solid nutrition strategy accordingly.
 This is when you have to take a flexible attitude to your nutrition whereby you must be willing to adjust it according to your activity levels and intensity.
 I’ve eluded to my context sensitive diet approach before which is especially true of sports like this.
 A typical ‘find your 1 rep max deadlift’ workout will obviously require a different fuelling strategy to running a 5k.
 This is why it makes sense to view your training as only an umbrella term, where more focus needs to be placed on its individual aspects.

-Defining Competitive Fitness
+Defining Functional Fitness

-The physical features of competitive fitness can be broadly broken down into weightlifting (WL) that include the major lifts (clean, squats, deadlift, presses and Olympic lifts), metcon/metabolic conditioning (cardio), which is typically swimming, running, rowing and cycling and the gymnastic element that includes typical bodyweight exercises like pull ups, rope climbs, push ups and handstands.
+The physical features of functional fitness can be broadly broken down into weightlifting (WL) that include the major lifts (clean, squats, deadlift, presses and Olympic lifts), metcon/metabolic conditioning (cardio), which is typically swimming, running, rowing and cycling and the gymnastic element that includes typical bodyweight exercises like pull ups, rope climbs, push ups and handstands.
 All of the above with the emphasis on intensity and working hard.
 Utilising this range of exercises, the idea is to improve exercise capacity across the whole spectrum of fitness (the 10 components mentioned above) and develop all three energy systems (ATP- PCr, anaerobic glycolysis and the aerobic system).